Elemend/Builders-Wand/README.md

 # Crafting

-To obtain the Builder's Wands you will need to use 2 Sticks and one of these Materials: 1 stone, 1 Iron Ingot, 1 Diamond, 1 Netherite Ingot or 1 Nether Star.
-You put the sticks diagonally into a crafting bench, and the material in the top right.
-In Version 2.1, with the addition of spears you need to additionally use 2 string left and down from the material to craft a wand.
-With the texture pack installed, the output will show the correct wand.
+To obtain the Builder's Wands you will need to use 1 Stick, 1 String and one of these Materials: 1 stone, 1 Iron Ingot, 1 Diamond, 1 Netherite Ingot or 1 Nether Star.
+You put the sticks diagonally into a crafting bench, as seen above in the gif.
+With the addition of spears the recipe had to change.
+With the texture pack installed, the output will show the correct wand, otherwise you'd see a poisonous potato.